VAULT Creator Highlight with Sam Brockway

 Well, as these are the first NFTs that I have minted, I would legitimately suggest following along with the litany of helpful resources that 500px has provided!
 That sounds like pandering, but it is quite literally how I got started, and all of the articles and resources that 500px produced to help understand NFTs are easy to follow and incredibly informative.

-Where do you for inspiration when creating?
+Where do you look for inspiration when creating?

 My early sources of inspiration came from the images and writing in magazines (e.g. Backpacker, Outside, etc.).
 Lately, I have been doing some looking backward.
-I began collecting photography books about years ago, and works like “American Prospects” by Joel Sternfeld have provided a great source of inspiration.
+I began collecting photography books about two years ago, and works like “American Prospects” by Joel Sternfeld have provided a great source of inspiration.
 I also like going to museums when I travel–in particular, I like impressionist and abstract paintings that get me to think about color and shapes in different ways.

 How do you make sure to stay informed when it comes to NFTs?
 Any valuable resources you can share with the community?

-I am extremely new to the NFT community, but the that I have interacted with on Twitter and Discord has invigorated me with how accepting and informative it is!
+I am extremely new to the NFT community, but the little that I have interacted with on Twitter and Discord has invigorated me with how accepting and informative it is!

 What are some activities you enjoy outside of photography?

-I am an avid skier and am in to hit the snow hard this upcoming winter.
+I am an avid skier and am in preparation to hit the snow hard this upcoming .
 Outside of that, I like brewery hopping, checking out other cities’ food scenes, and seeing live music.
 The more of those activities that my wife and I can do with our pups, the better!

 Which platform is your go-to for keeping your followers informed (and why)?